 52-60 The Promenade, King Street Wharf, Darling Harbour, Sydney

 Located on the Darling Harbour waterfront, every Friday and Saturday from 10pm this bar transforms into a nightclub until 3am.
 The main floor plays commercial music and EDM, while the second floor plays hip hop and R&B. We like the fact that the dancefloor is open to the outside with a beautiful view of Darling Harbour.
 Entry is free on Friday night and 20$ on Saturday.

 2 Oxford St, Darlinghurst

-The opinion of the community
+The community’s opinion

-Practical information for a night out in Sydney
+Practical info for going out in Sydney

 Apart from drinking in moderation, remember that in Australia, and especially in Sydney, nightlife both starts and ends early!
 Often it starts as soon as you get off work with the after work drinks.
 Indeed, clubs generally close at 3am or 4am for a limited few, so don’t go leave to go out too late to enjoy your evening.
 You can go dancing as early as 11pm and the dancefloors will already be full.